balihoo/local-connect-client/README.md

 NOTE: All methods return a promise, or more accurately a Jquery deferred object.

 ## Methods

+### Common API methods parameters

+A common set of query parameters that can be optionnally included to filter results.
+They are:

+- `from`: A start date (format: `yyyy-MM-dd`) from which tactic will be included based on their execution date. (inclusive)
+- `to`: An end date (format: `yyyy-MM-dd`) from which tactic will be included based on their execution date. (exclusive)
+- `locations`: Comma-separated list of location keys (identifier); only tactic executions on behalf of the specified locations will be included in the results.
+If no tactic execution found for one of the specified key, it is still returned in the result for referring purposes.

 ### connection.getAllCampaigns()
 This method returns a promise that when fulfilled will return a json representation of all campaigns that reference the current location.